ADavidBailey/Practice-Bidding-Scenarios/Documents/BridgeWinnersAnnouncement.md

 I'm 81 years old; I don’t have time to wait!

 I use Google Chrome.
 Many common browsers, including Microsoft Edge, are chromium-based.
-If you use a Chromium-based browser, it's really easy to install and/or remove the extension.
+If you use a Chromium-based browser, it's really easy to install and/or remove the BBOalert extension.
 This one link will let you do either with one click. <a href="https://chrome.google.com/webstore/detail/bboalert/bjgihidachainhhhilkeemegdhehnlcf">Click here to install or remove the BBOalert extension</a> on Chrome.
 If you use a non-chromium browser, you can <a href="https://github.com/stanmaz/BBOalert/blob/master/README.md#installation">check here</a> for how to install BBOalert.